 Over the past few years, Keller has supported UNICEF with general funding for a range of projects.
-This began by supporting UNICEF's COVID-19 Keller's partnership with UNICEF aligns vaccine drive in 2021 and has grown into a fruitful three-year partnership.
-During that time, we've helped UNICEF operate in some of the world's with our focus on the UN Sustainable most challenging environments.
-This year, as part of our Global Development Goals, particularly in the Sustainability Week, we invited the charity to talk to colleagues about the devastating impacts of climate change on children, particularly those in areas of good health, guality education India and Malawi, and how UNICEF projects support those communities. and gender equality.
-We are proud of our Inspired by these initiatives, members of the Group head office set colleagues' dedication and the tangible about raising over £2,000 for UNICEF (match funded by Keller) by taking difference we are making together.
+This began by supporting UNICEF's COVID-19 vaccine drive in 2021 and has grown into a fruitful three-year partnership.

+During that time, we've helped UNICEF operate in some of the world's most challenging environments.
+This year, as part of our Global Sustainability Week, we invited the charity to talk to colleagues about the devastating impacts of climate change on children, particularly those in India and Malawi, and how UNICEF projects support those communities.

-part in Construction Rocks.
+Inspired by these initiatives, members of the Group head office set about raising over £2,000 for UNICEF (match funded by Keller) by taking part in Construction Rocks.
 Group Process Transformation Director Barry Perrin and VP of ERP Transformation and Service Delivery Harsha Lakshminarayanan and their band Zero Charm entered the annual industry battle-of-the-bands fundraiser in London, which has raised almost £250,000 for good causes since its inception in 2007.